-Peter Ziegler Non-executive Chairman 30 October 2015 Ongoing appointment, subject to termination rights noted below.
-Consultancy Agreement with Peter Ziegler & Co Pty Ltd an entity associated with Mr Ziegler.
-Consultancy fees for the year ending 30 June 2017 of \$250,000 to be indexed for inflation on 1 January of each year commencing on 1 January 2017, and to be reviewed by the Board in light of any increases in the market for similar positions held.
-To the extent that the company agrees that the consultant is to provide any additional professional or executive services outside of Mr Ziegler's role as non-executive Chairman, these services will be remunerated on terms reasonably agreed from time to time.
-Mr Ziegler or his nominee is eligible to receive any forms of equity type compensation as reasonably determined by the Board from time to time.
+Base salary for the year ending 30 June 2018 of \$500,000 (amended from \$250,000 effective 1 January 2017) including superannuation to be indexed for inflation on 1 January of each year commencing on 1 January 2018, and to be reviewed by the Board in light of any increases in the market for similar positions held.
+Mr Robinson or his nominee is eligible to receive any forms of equity type compensation as reasonably determined by the Board from time to time.
 Death & disability insurance will be provided and the consultant will be reimbursed for out of pocket expenses as well as costs pertaining to relevant trade shows, seminars, professional memberships, and Continuing Professional Development together with incidental AQC related business expenditure.
-The consultant may give 3 months' notice of termination.
+The officer may give 3 months' notice of termination.
 The company may terminate the arrangements without cause by giving 12 months' written notice or by making payment in lieu of such notice.
 Such payment shall not be more than the maximum amount permitted by the Corporations Act on termination in such circumstances, unless shareholder approval is obtained pursuant to the Corporations Act.